SB-1113

 Plain Language

-MA or CHIP managed care plans must periodically review and revise the performance, use, and outcomes of their AI algorithms used in utilization review to maximize accuracy and reliability.
+MA or CHIP managed care plans must periodically review and revise the performance, use, and outcomes of AI-based algorithms used in utilization review to maximize accuracy and reliability.

 Statutory Text